-UMGC participates in the General Education Mobile program and the Air University Associate-to-Baccalaureate Cooperative program.
-For more information on these programs, see umgc. edu/military or speak to your education counselor.
+UMGC participates in the General Education Mobile program and the Air University Associate-to-Baccalaureate Coopera-tive program.
+UMGC also maintains a partnership with the U.S. Naval Community College for eligible active-duty enlisted sailors, marines, and coast guardsmen and Coast Guard reservists.
+For more information on these programs, see umgc.edu /military or speak to your education counselor.

 At the graduate level, UMGC offers the Master of Science in Transformational Leadership, a specialized program designed for students with military experience who want to build on and maximize their leadership training to transition to civilian corporate, nonprofit, and government organizations.
 More information on the Master of Science in Transformational Leadership is available on p.
-228.
+236.